Trump denies collusion again, sparks concerns among lawmakers

-This weekend, President Donald Trump's fired off on a range of topics, including the Obama administration's dealings with Iran and his belief that hackers are responsible for election interference.
-His latest salvo on Twitter began Friday and rolled out in a series of 16 posts, peaking early Sunday morning with a tweet about Russia.
+President Donald Trump fired off on a range of topics this weekend, including the Obama administration's dealings with Iran and his belief that hackers are responsible for election interference.
+His latest salvo on Twitter began Friday and rolled out in a series of 16 posts, peaking early Sunday with a tweet about Russia.

-“I never said Russia did not meddle in the election, I said ‘it may be Russia, or China or another country or group, or it may be a 400 pound genius sitting in bed and playing with his computer,’” Trump posted early on Sunday morning.
-“The Russian ‘hoax’ was that the Trump campaign colluded with Russia — it never did!”
+"I never said Russia did not meddle in the election, I said 'it may be Russia, or China or another country or group, or it may be a 400 pound genius sitting in bed and playing with his computer,'" Trump posted early Sunday.
+"The Russian 'hoax' was that the Trump campaign colluded with Russia — it never did!"

-While Trump has emphasized that his campaign did not collude with Russia, the president has never condemned Russia since his inauguration more than a year ago, and lawmakers say it’s more than concerning.
+While Trump has emphasized that his campaign didn't collude with Russia, the president has never condemned Russia since his inauguration more than a year ago, and lawmakers say it's more than concerning.

-“That we don’t have a president speaking out on this issue is a horror show,” Vermont Sen. Bernie Sanders told Chuck Todd on NBC’s “Meet the Press” on Sunday.
-“We got to bring Democrats and Republicans together — despite the president — to go forward and protect the integrity of American democracy.”
+"That we don't have a president speaking out on this issue is a horror show," Sen. Bernie Sanders, I-Vt., told Chuck Todd on NBC's "Meet the Press" on Sunday.
+"We got to bring Democrats and Republicans together — despite the president — to go forward and protect the integrity of American democracy."

-Sanders went on to call Trump’s continued opposition to the Russia investigation “one of the weirdest things in modern American history,” and said, “people are asking what is going with this president?”
+Sanders called Trump's continued opposition to the Russia investigation "one of the weirdest things in modern American history," and he said, "People are asking what is going with this president?"

 Related: GOP Sen. Lankford has 'no issue' with stronger gun background checks

-“The main point to be understood is that what everybody understands except Donald Trump is that this was not just the 2016 campaign,” Sanders said. “[The Russians] intend to do this in 2018.”
+"The main point to be understood is that what everybody understands except Donald Trump is that this was not just the 2016 campaign," Sanders said, adding that the Russians "intend to do this in 2018."

-Nevertheless, he said, Russia had clearly made a push to undermine American democracy with a pattern of attempted influence that stretched back to 2014.
+Nevertheless, he said, Russia had clearly made a push to undermine U.S. democracy with a pattern of attempted influence that stretched back to 2014.

 "Russia has clearly tried to advance their agenda into the United States," the senator said.
 "The president has been very adamant to say that he didn't collude.
 He's very frustrated that people seem to accuse the fact that the only reason he's president is because of some sort of Russian collusion.
 But I would say the clear message here is Russia did mean to interfere in our election."

-Rep. Adam Schiff, D-Calif., the ranking member on the House Intelligence Committee, said Sunday on CNN’s “State of the Union” that Russian interference “is now overwhelming and unequivocal.”
-He also expressed his belief that Trump had dropped the ball in his role as president.
+Adam Schiff, D-Calif., the ranking member on the House Intelligence Committee, said Sunday on CNN's "State of the Union" that Russian interference "is now overwhelming and unequivocal."
+He also said Trump had dropped the ball in his role as president.

 "It is inexplicable that the president of the United States continues to sit on sanctions that Congress passed — that Congress wants enforced against Russia over this interference," Schiff said, referring to the Trump administration announcement released late last month.

-The Mueller indictment should be enough proof to the Trump administration, Schiff said.
+The Mueller indictments should be enough proof for the Trump administration, Schiff said.

 "It ought to put to rest, for anyone, including the president, who continues to call this a witch hunt, that the evidence is now overwhelming and unequivocal," Schiff said.

-Schiff also made an appearance in Trump's Sunday morning tweets, as the congressman said, following the release of Friday's indictment, that the Obama administration may not have been tough enough on the Russia's interference during the 2016 election.
+Schiff also made an appearance in Trump's Sunday morning tweets, as he said, following the release of Friday's indictment, that the Obama administration may not have been tough enough on the Russia's interference during the 2016 election.

-Sanders on "Meet the Press" Sunday touched on Obama's response, as well.
+Sanders touched on Obama's response, as well, on "Meet the Press" on Sunday.

 "Look, Obama was in a very difficult position," Sanders said.
 "He did not want to make it appear that he was favoring Hillary Clinton.
 Maybe he should have done more."